Solanco School District

-Solanco School District is a large, rural public school district located in the southern end of Lancaster County (SoLanCo - Southern Lancaster County), Pennsylvania.
+Solanco School District is a large, rural public school district located in the southern end of Lancaster County (SoLanCo - Southern Lancaster County), Pennsylvania, United States.
 Solanco School District encompasses approximately 180 sqmi.
 Solanco School District serves: Providence Township, Eden Township, Quarryville Borough, Little Britain Township, Bart Township, Colerain Township, Drumore Township, East Drumore Township and Fulton Township.
 According to 2008 local census data, it served a resident population of 30,566.
-By 2010, the district's population increased to 31,871 people.
-In 2009, the district residents’ per capita income was $17,040, while the median family income was $49,432.
-In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
+By 2010, the district's had population increased to 31,871.

+In 2009, the district residents' per capita income was $17,040, while the median family income was $49,432.
+In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445 in 2010.

 The district operates seven schools: four elementary, two middle/junior high, one high school and a virtual academy (K-12).